 It was created in 1989 after there was a series of abuses involving drivers’ personal information held by the government.
 In fact, people were put in harm’s way because it was so easy to obtain home addresses from the DMV.

-What insurance information will I need if I’m in an accident?
+#8 – What auto insurance information will I need if I’m in an accident?

-- A full name and all the necessary contact information
+- A full name and the necessary contact information

 - The insurance company and its policy number